Session 3: Where signs of hope are needed today, part 1

 (Section 3) Signs of hope

-In sections 7 through 15, Pope Francis discusses 8 areas of social life where hope is especially needed in our time.
+In paragraphs 7 through 15, Pope Francis discusses 8 areas of social life where hope is especially needed in our time.
 Where he provides scriptural references, we will explore them.
 Where he does not, we will look at Scripture passages that clearly speak to the concerns he raises.

-Paragraph 7 (signs of the times)
+Paragraph 7 (signs of the times) 🔗

 Pope Francis uses the term “signs of the times.”
 To read the signs of the times means to examine what is going on in the real world around us.
-Pope Francis explains that the Second Vatican Council document Guadium et Spes (“Joy and Hope”) reminds the Church to interpret those “signs” in the light of the Gospel.
+Pope Francis recalls that the Second Vatican Council document Guadium et Spes (“Joy and Hope”) reminds the Church to interpret those “signs” in the light of the Gospel.
 That is what we will do in the next few sessions.

 Why is it important to use the Gospel in interpreting what is happening in our world today?

-Paragraph 8 (peace and war)
+Paragraph 8 (peace and war) 🔗

 Read Matthew 5:9